ekkapob/opt/README.md

   * Source: https://github.com/phoenixframework/phoenix

 Continue
--> We replace the params argument in the second create function with an underscore since we do not need to use the results from it anywhere.
+-> Notice that the third argument changes to the top level of our nested resource, and each additional resource follows in order.